 In order to receive tuition remission at Rhodes, the employee must complete, sign and submit a Tuition Remission form to Human Resources for approval.
 This form may be obtained from the Benefits Services Manager.
 After eligibility is confirmed and tuition remission is approved, the employee must complete an Application for Admission as a Special Student, available in the Office of Admission.
 Both the completed Tuition Remission form and the completed Application for Admission as a Special Student with the required supporting documents must be submitted to the Office of Admission at least two weeks prior to the beginning of the desired semester of enrollment.

 Tuition payments are limited to four (4) academic years (or the equivalent thereof).
 Tuition payments will not cover summer directed inquiries or other courses for which the instructor is paid on the basis of the number of enrollees.
-A spouse or child of eligible employees may take music lessons and may enroll as special students in various courses at special rates.
+A spouse, partner or child of eligible employees may take music lessons and may enroll as special students in various courses at special rates.
 For specific details regarding special fees, inquire at Rhodes Express located in Burrow Hall.